b-brankovics/grabb/Examples.md

 ----------------------
 #### Adding Velvet with new paramters to the source code of GRAbB

-This example demonstrates how a new assembler can be added to the source code of GRAbB
+This example demonstrates how a new assembler can be added to the source code of `GRAbB.pl`

-The following is the work flow used with the assembler that needs to be added to GRAbB
+The following is the work flow used with the assembler that needs to be added to `GRAbB.pl`

     velveth new_velvet 51 -fasta -shortPaired -separate reads1.fas reads2.fas
     velvetg new_velvet -cov_cutoff 50